64kramsystem/personal_notes/topics/plant_uml.md

 vic::vic_memory --> vic_memory
 ```

-### JSON (also best for tables/nesting)
+### JSON

 Reference: https://plantuml.com/json

-Annotated form: probably the best of all; looks great!
+Annotated form: probably the best for nesting; looks great (althought it relies on a hack - duplicate keys).

-The alignment is inherent; non-string values are separated from the parent, connected with a dotted arrow:
+The alignment is inherent; non-string values are separated from the parent, connected with a dotted arrow.

 ```plantuml
 ' It seems that `title`, `caption` and so on have no effect (likely because it's formally not UML).